 The trial is a multi-center study that will enroll 344 subjects between the ages of 40 and 80.
 Those who meet all eligibility criteria consent to receive randomization into either one of the following: transforaminal lumbar interbody fusion (TLIF) treatment cohort or the Altum® pedicle osteotomy treatment cohort.
 Following treatment, subjects are observed and evaluated for a two year period.

 For more information on the trial, please visit clinicaltrials.gov/ct2/show/NCT03381677.
-For information about Orthopedic Services at Main Line Health, visit mainlinehealth.org/specialties/orthopedic-surgery.
+For information about Orthopaedic Services at Main Line Health, visit mainlinehealth.org/specialties/orthopaedic-surgery.

 Please note: In full disclosure, Dr. Kurd’s surgical practice partner is a stakeholder at Innovative Surgical Designs, Inc., the developers of the Altum® Pedicle Osteotomy System.
 Dr. Kurd does not have any personal financial interest in the technology.